-If the running of Eurosystem internal incident and crisis management processes concludes that contingency processing should be initiated, the NSDs inform participants via the relevant communication channels used at national level and the ECB's website is updated accordingly.
+If the running of Eurosystem internal\incident and crisis management processes concludes that contingency processing should be initiated, the NSDs inform the participants via the relevant communication channels used at national level and the ECB's website is updated accordingly.

-As of March 2025, all RTGS DCA holders and AS using RTGS are required to establish a direct connection to ECONS II.
+&lt;sup>23 As of March 2025, all RTGS DCA holders and AS using RTGS are required to establish a direct connection to ECONS II.

-As a general rule, ECONS II should be activated between 07:0024 and 18:00, unless otherwise agreed by the crisis managers.
+As a general rule, ECONS II should be activated between 07:00 and 18:00, unless otherwise agreed by the crisis managers.